Pretty much anything that can go into water can also double as bath toys toddlers will love.

 - Hard plastic so they will eventually sink or float lopsided

-- Squirters are susceptible to mold/mildew as water can stay trapped inside (my kids love squrit toys in the tub.
-I make sure to look at them every once in a while to check for mold.
+- Salt squirter is susceptible to mold/mildew as water can stay trapped inside (my kids loved squirt toys in the tub.
+I always made sure to look at them every once in a while to check for mold.
 If I see some, then they get thrown out and replaced.
 Make sure you try to squeeze out as much water as possible after the bath has ended).

 B.Fish and Splish Boat